DerekSelander/dsdump/docs/index.md

 2019-10-25 17:27:34.956 ex3[19476:2277376] some different value
 ```

-Now, you didn't implement the code for `printf` nor `NSLog`, so look at how that's being referenced in the symbol table:
+You didn't implement the code for `printf` nor `NSLog`, so look at how that's being referenced in the symbol table:

 ```bash
 lolgrep:/tmp$ nm ex3